 The sea of orange across social media to show your support was wonderful to see.
 You can view the messages of support to victim-survivors by viewing the hashtag #WAFV2021 on LinkedIn HERE, Twitter HERE, Facebook HERE and Instagram HERE.

-Over the last month alone, the hashtag #WAFV2021 was exposed to approximately one million people!
+Over the last month alone, the hashtag #WAFV2021 was exposed to approximately 2.5 million people!
 We can’t thank each and every one of you who shared the message far and wide, that there is never an excuse for violence.